-Step #5: Figure Out Your Target Purchase Date
+Step #5: Figure Out the Target Purchase Date

-Your Target Purchase Date is the Target Savings Goal Amount divided by the amount you can set aside.
+Their Target Purchase Date is the Target Savings Goal Amount divided by the amount they can set aside.

-For example, if you’re buying a brand-new iPhone 6s, and you found out it will cost you $374.99 with Virgin Mobile (that is the actual price, fyi), and you know you can set aside $10/week, then you would divide $374.99 by 10.
-This tells you that it will take you 37.5 weeks to save up for your iPhone (that’s a little over 9 months).
+For example, if they’re buying a brand-new iPhone 6s, and found out it will cost you $374.99 with Virgin Mobile (that is the actual price, fyi), and they know they can set aside $10/week, then you would divide $374.99 by 10.
+This tells you both that it will take them 37.5 weeks to save up for their iPhone (that’s a little over 9 months).

-One more example: if you can set aside $50/month, then you divide the $374.99 by 50, and you see that it’ll take you an estimated 7.5 months to save up for your iPhone.
+One more example: if they can set aside $50/month, then you divide the $374.99 by 50, and see that it’ll take an estimated 7.5 months to save up for an iPhone.

-Pssst: Are you a student?
-Here's an article I wrote on how to save money for students that will help you cut your expenses to the bone until you get that shiny new iPhone in your hands!
+Pssst: Is your child a college student?
+Here’s an article I wrote on how to save money for students that will help them to cut expenses to the bone until they can get that shiny new iPhone in their hands!

 Step #6: Actually Make The Purchase

-Alright, if you’re at this step, then you are one happy kiddo – you’ve saved up for that iPhone and today is the day that you actually get to make the purchase!
+Alright, if you guys have made it to this step, then you’ve got one happy kiddo – because it means they’ve saved up for that iPhone and today is the day that they actually get to make the purchase!

-My last tip for you to do right before you make this purchase is to do one more scan of deals out there.
-It’s likely been weeks and months since you did your price comparison shopping, and it’s possible that there are online coupon codes, store deals, or new opportunities for you to shave some of the cost price off of the phone and use that money instead for another purpose.
+My last tip for you to do right before you make this purchase is to help your child do one more scan of deals out there.
+It’s likely been weeks and months since you both comparison shopped, and it’s possible that there are online coupon codes, store deals, or new opportunities to shave some of the cost price off of the phone to use for another purpose.

-On the flipside, it’s possible that the price actually went up since you did your research, and you don’t want to be caught off-guard at checkout.
+On the flipside, it’s possible that the price actually went up since initially researching it, and you don’t want your child to be caught off-guard at checkout.

 Whew!
 Well, that’s all I’ve got for you.
 Follow those steps above and you’ll no longer have to wonder how to save up for an iPhone as a kid.
-Instead, you’ll be holding one in your hand!
+Instead, your child will be holding one in their hand!